rsvim/rsvim/DEVELOPMENT.md

 To debug the code, please run with:

 1. Build the executable binary `rsvim` with `cargo build`.
-2. Run with `RUST_LOG=debug ./target/debug/rsvim`.
+2. Run with `RUST_BACKTRACE=full RUST_LOG=debug ./target/debug/rsvim`, it enables:

-   > It enables all the logs over `debug` level, and dumps to the log file in the format `rsvim-YYYYMMDD-HHmmss-SSS.log`.
+   > - All the logs over `debug` level, and dumps to the log file in the format `rsvim-YYYYMMDD-HHmmss-SSS.log`.
+   > - The backtrace when panics.

 ## Documentation